(known as Laetare Sunday–the Sunday of Joy; and the vestments might be of the color of rose, instead of violet or purple.)

 Jesus said, “If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.

 So in our world today, we ask, “Who are the blind ones?”
 “Who are those who see?
-We’re dealing with the reality or rather the unreality of “fake news” these days.
+We’re dealing with the reality, or rather the unreality of “fake news” these days, Which politicians are the ones that really see and know what is going on.
+Which politicians pray in order to bring God’s light into their decision making.
 As a consequence, it’s hard to know whom to believe these days, where to find and sort out the truth from the falsehood or the lies.

 Some people only see the appearances of things.
 Many of us don’t have the eyes to see the unseen and the unknowable.